10 Best Places to Live in Virginia, 2024

 • Bike Score: 39

-Roanoke isn’t as glamorous as the other Virginia cities on this list, but it has a unique appeal for someone who wants to live in a city that feels a lot more like a small town.
+Sure, it was the title of a season of American Horror Story, but Roanoke is for lovers!
+It has a unique appeal for someone who wants to live in a city that feels like a small town.
 It’s the smallest city on the list in terms of population, and you’ll certainly notice it if you’re coming from a larger city.

 While this might not be what most renters are looking for, the Blue Ridge Mountains and exceptionally low cost of living compared to the cost of living in Virginia, are enough to draw prospective renters in.